Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Success is not what you do when you are on top.
-Success is how high you bounce when you hit the bottom."
+> "There is only one way to happiness and that is to cease worrying about things which are beyond the power or our will."
-> — **Sonia Ricotti**
+> — **Epictetus**

 ---